 We are a multi-site church and the average weekend attendance at FCC is 1200.
 To help you get to know other people Life Groups are provided on both Sunday mornings and at various times throughout the week.
 In these Life Groups "real life" takes place!
 Relationships grow as we journey through life together.

 How do you become a member of FCC?

-Several times of year we provide our Membership Class that helps you learn our doctrine, values, church government, denominational affiliation, and provides you the opportunity to meet other newcomers to our church.
-For 2-3 weeks prior to the class it is announced in the church program and you can register on the Sunday morning connection card, on our website, or by calling the church office.
+Several times of year we provide our Next Steps Class which is designed to help you connect to Fellowship and learn more about membership.
+For 2-3 weeks prior to the class, it is announced in the church program and you can register on Sunday morning using your connection card, on our website, or by calling the church office.

 What similarities does FCC have with other churches around the country?